-We have entered into employment agreements with each of our named executive officers.
+We are party to employment agreements with each of our named executive officers other than Mr. Mendels, whose employment agreement was superseded by his separation agreement described below.
 Such employment agreements provide certain benefits in the event of a change in control of our company and termination of employment under certain circumstances as set forth below.